 Sepsis Admissions by Region

-Fig 1Data from Definitive Healthcare’s Expert platform, featuring exclusive insights on the national healthcare market, based on most recent available Medicare data.
+Fig 1Data from Definitive Healthcare’s Expert Premium Content database, featuring exclusive insights on the national healthcare market, based on most recent available Medicare data.

 According to Definitive Healthcare Data, here are the top 10 hospitals with the most patient admissions in 2017: